Do you think you may be pregnant? Here are 26 very early pregnancy signs as early as 2 weeks after conceiving.

 If you think you may have thrush go and see your doctor.

-25. Vivid dreams
+25. Vivid Dreams

 Another reported symptom is an increase in vivid dreams.
 So vivid you able to describe upon waking every detail.